Ganasagar/GeDigital-k8s-workshop/Day3/README.md

 done
 ```

-You can validate that you can access the redis Pod from your laptop using telnet:
+You can validate that you can access the redis Pod from your laptop using telnet once done you can enter `quit` like below to exit out:

 ```bash
 telnet $(kubectl get svc redis --output jsonpath={.status.loadBalancer.ingress[*].hostname}) 6379